Howdy Y'all! Are you ready for some Bloody Mary Infused Vodka?

 Like I said, I saw a bunch of ideas on Pinterest and these were the vegetable recommendations along with using a cheap vodka.
 Next time I make Bloody Mary infused vodka, I'll use less cauliflower and onion.
-I'll also use a better vodka.
+I'll also use a better vodka like Smirnoff.
 Even though the veggie flavor was infused and very much changed the way the vodka tasted, I would have preferred a smoother taste even though the Bloody Marys themselves turned out pretty yummy.

 In retrospect I would have definitely made making labels for the party a priority.
 When most of my guests arrived at the party, they thought this was infused water!
 Fortunately it only took about 5 minutes before everyone knew this was in fact vodka for Bloody Marys.

 One of our friends asked if he could have the leftover veggies from the vodka.
 He said he was going to take them to work as a salad for lunch (I'm still not sure if he was being serious or not LOL.)
 Anyway, that didn't end up happening.
 Our party went on past 2 am, and you know what they say - "nothing good happens after 2 am."
 Let's just say there was a lot of daring going on with eating the vegetables out of the vodka.
 Do you know how much vodka a tomato can soak up after 3 days?
 Be warned - there is such a thing as a veggie hangover!
 I would recommend throwing the veggies away when you are ready to pack up the Bloody Mary bar.

 Up NextYou're finally going to be able to see the full red, white, and blue Patriotic party in my next post where I will also be sharing everything I included on the Bloody Mary Bar.
 Until then, make sure to also check out my Patriotic Rosettes, and Patriotic Napkin Rings.

 - Add slices of the veggies and herbs to a container.